paglimo/beegfs-go/watch/README.md

 3. Start the BeeWatch service with: `systemctl start bee-watch`.

-4. Update the BeeGFS Metadata configuration so `sysFileEventLogTarget` points at the same path as the BeeWatch eventLogTarget setting (by default `/run/beegfs/eventlog`) then start/restart the Metadata service.
+4. Update the BeeGFS Metadata configuration so `sysFileEventLogTarget` points at the same path as the BeeWatch `event-log-target` setting (by default `/run/beegfs/eventlog`) then start/restart the Metadata service.
     * Note the parent directory of `sysFileEventLogTarget` must be accessible by the user executing BeeWatch.